leond558/Bank-API-Project/README.md

-# Starling Bank Technical Challenge Leon Dailani
+# Bank API Project Technical Challenge Leon Dailani

 This was really fun technical challenge and I learnt a lot from it!
 I want to thank Starling Bank for considering my application and taking the time to go through my work.